-Get started guide · Cloudflare Workers docs
+Get started guide

 wrangler, ensure you have

-npm installed, preferably using a Node version manager like Volta or nvm to avoid permission issues, then run:
+npm installed, preferably using a Node version manager like Volta or nvm to avoid permission issues or to easily change Node.js versions, then run:

 $ npm install -g @cloudflare/wrangler